70g protein

 The meal

-Welcome back to another, tasty high-protein ice cream recipe from Strength By Fitness coach team, Mike and Mida.
-Today we present version two, which pulls of almost the same high-protein content but with substantially fewer whole plant-based carbs for those of you thats leaning more into a lower carb approach.
+Welcome back to another tasty high-protein ice cream recipe from Strength By Fitness coach team, Mike and Mida.
+Today, we present version two, which pulls off almost the same high-protein content but with substantially fewer higher-SPC, whole plant-based carbs for those of you who’re leaning more into a lower-carb approach.

-This version delivers roughly 70 grams of protein from 4 main sources of protein, and roughly 530 calories.
-This makes it a better high-protein, high-satiety meal compared to our first high-protein ice cream recipe.
-Yes, this version delivers a little less protein, but with around 200 calories less in energy, coming from almost cutting the whole plant-based carbohydrates in half the satiety rating comes out higher, and lets face it, 70 grams of protein is still a lot of protein.
+Yes, this version delivers a little less protein, but with around 200 calories less in energy, coming from almost cutting the whole plant-based carbohydrates in half, the satiety rating comes out higher, and let’s face it, 70 grams of protein is still a lot of protein.

-It´s not a big change, but it adds up.
-So, if you strongly prefer soy milk ( as we do ) feel free to continue doing this recipe with soy milk instead, just be aware that total carbs and energy will be higher together with a small bump of protein and other importent micronutrients.
-In other words, Almond milk is not better, its just a less nutritionally rich choice we made to improve satiety with this home made ice cream.
+So, if you strongly prefer soy milk ( as we do ), feel free to continue doing this recipe with soy milk instead, just be aware that total carbs and energy will be higher, together with a small bump of protein and other important micronutrients.
+In other words, Almond milk is not better, it’s just a less nutritionally rich choice we made to improve satiety with this homemade ice cream.

 Enjoy.